Feature #408

 It appears part of the divide here is caused by people trying to use the issue tracker for things that are not issues.
 Meetings and code reviews and customer discussions are not issues.
 The issue tracker is not a day planner.
 That said, a day planner or calendar would be a very nice feature to have, and I'd happily use it if it was added.
 I just think it needs to be separate from the issue tracker, either as a plugin or a separate tab.
 Keeping them separated with clearly defined goals will lead to both the issue tracker and any calendar feature being better than if they were mashed together.

-Updated by Tim M over 14 years ago
+Updated by Tim M almost 15 years ago

 Brad Mace wrote: